heftapp/graphql_codegen/packages/graphql_codegen/README.md

 ## Multiple schemas

-To support multiple schemas, the codegenerator has a concept of scopes.
+To support multiple schemas, the code generator has a concept of scopes.
 Consider the following configuration:

 ```yaml
 targets: